viodotcom/vio-app-assignment/README.md

 # FindHotel Mobile Engineer Assignment

-🎉 Thanks for applying for the Mobile Engineer position at FindHotel
+🎉 Thanks for applying for the Mobile Engineer position at FindHotel.

-🚀 Below are the [instructions](#the-sample-project) to quickly start the React Native (Expo) App we've bootstrapped for you.
+🚀 Below you will find [how to run](#how-to-run) the React Native App we've bootstrapped for you.

-📝 The instructions, requirements and evaluation criteria are available [here](INSTRUCTIONS.md).
+📝 The instructions, requirements and evaluation criteria are available at [instructions](INSTRUCTIONS.md).
 Do read it carefully before starting.

-✍️ **Document your decisions and concessions [here](DOCUMENTATION.md)**.
+✍️ **Document your decisions and concessions at [documentation](DOCUMENTATION.md)**.

-## The sample project
+## How to run

-This project was bootstrapped using Expo.
+This project was bootstrapped using [React Native TypeScript template](https://reactnative.dev/docs/typescript).
 In the project directory, you can run:

-_Note: you will first need to install the [Expo CLI](https://docs.expo.dev/workflow/expo-cli/) globally._

 ### `npm install`

-To have all the dependencies installed.
+Installs all the dependencies.

 ### `npm start`

 Runs the app in the development mode.
-You can choose to open in a particular platform from the menu.

 ### `npm run android`